Man who attacked Pelosi’s husband convicted of federal assault and attempted kidnapping charges

 A sentencing date has not yet been set.
 A status hearing is scheduled for Dec.
 13.

-During her rebuttal, prosecutor Helen Gilbert said the defense had made a false distinction between the California Democrat’s politics and official duties and that DePape didn’t differentiate between the two.

 DePape, a Canadian citizen who moved to the U.S. more than 20 years ago, also is charged in state court with assault with a deadly weapon, elder abuse, residential burglary and other felonies.
 A state trial date will be set during a Nov.
-29 hearing, said Randy Quezada, a spokesperson for the San Francisco District Attorney’s Office.
+29 hearing, said San Francisco District Attorney Brooke Jenkins.
+She said her office will confer with federal prosecutors and the Pelosis to determine next steps.

 During his testimony, DePape echoed right-wing conspiracy theories and told jurors he had planned to wear an inflatable unicorn costume and record his interrogation of Nancy Pelosi to upload it online.
 Prosecutors say he had rope and zip ties with him.
 Detectives also found body cameras, a computer and a tablet.